fnproject/flow/docs/API.md

 The function creates a new flow by POST am empty request to the `/v1/flow/create` endpoint with a function ID  of the current function.

-The function ID is the qualified path of the function in Fn starting with a leading slash followed by the app name and route.
+The function ID is the qualified path of the function in Fn, containing the app name and route.

 ```